man455/wordpress-job-manager/readme.txt

 * FIXED: Single job not being selected in job dropdown on application form
 * FIXED: Applications not working if wp-admin is moved
 * FIXED: `<title>` having incorrect information
+* FIXED: File download link in job details displaying when no file was uploaded

 = 0.7.5 =
 * CHANGED: Application list now shows Job ID with Job Title